lorenzo-dallamuta/blog/content/posts/testing-zustand-stores-against-interfaces-not-implementations.md

 # Testing Zustand Stores Against Interfaces, Not Implementations

-In my previous article, I showed how to test a concrete IDataStore implementation that uses `@react-native-async-storage/async-storage`.
+In my previous [previous article]({{< ref "testing-asyncstorage-react-native.md" >}}), I showed how to test a concrete IDataStore implementation that uses `@react-native-async-storage/async-storage`.
 But what about the code that consumes this interface?
 Today I want to share how I test my Zustand store to ensure it works correctly with any storage implementation—whether it's AsyncStorage, SQLite, or a future web API.

 The beauty of this approach is that once you have a well-tested interface like IDataStore, testing the consumers becomes remarkably straightforward.
 You're no longer testing against a specific storage implementation, but against a contract.